Science Expedition: Honeywell Summer Science Week Students Investigate the Onondaga Lake Watershed

 On opening day, City of Syracuse Deputy Mayor Sharon Owens joined Honeywell and the MOST at a kickoff event at Onondaga Lake Park.

-Throughout the week, students participated in a combination of activities while learning an interdisciplinary approach to investigation, discovery, and resolution of environmental issues facing Onondaga County.
-Field activities included collecting water samples throughout the Tully Valley and the Onondaga Lake watershed, touring Onondaga Lake, and exploring Clark Reservation, Onondaga Creek, and Nine Mile Creek.
-Students learned from scientists and engineers about the watershed and environmental sciences.
+Throughout the week, students participated in a variety of field activities, such as collecting water samples throughout the Tully Valley and the Onondaga Lake watershed, and exploring Clark Reservation and Onondaga Creek.
+Students also learned about the fish in Onondaga Lake, underwater mapping, and the engineering behind the lake bottom cap.

 Honeywell Discovery Day

-The students reunited one last time on July 17 during Honeywell Discovery Day to discuss scientific findings.
-The students were joined by family members and teachers as they presented reports on their observations.
-At the conclusion of Honeywell Discovery Day, the student-scientists received completion certificates and became “MOST Associates.”
-The title of “MOST Associate” grants each student a one-year museum pass.
+The students reunited on Honeywell Discovery Day to discuss scientific findings.
+Students were joined by family members and teachers as they presented their observations.

-Local participating organizations included the Montezuma Audubon Center, the U.S. Geological Survey, SUNY-ESF, and the Onondaga County Department of Water Environment Protection.
-Academic partners included teachers from middle schools in the participating school districts, as well as faculty and graduate students from Syracuse University and SUNY-ESF.
+Local companies, organizations, and individuals participating include: Montezuma Audubon Center, U.S. Geological Survey, OBG, Parsons, Onondaga County Department of Water Environment Protection, and faculty and graduate students from Syracuse University and SUNY-ESF.